 Ms. Jennings has worked in school-based therapy programs with students 0-22 since 1980.
-Her programs with the children with learning disabilities or Ausperger's Autism have been extremely successful.
+Her programs with the children with learning disabilities, developmental delays, or Ausperger’s Syndrome have been extremely successful.
 She found that best results were obtained if she could work in a team approach with the preschoolers.
 When the whole educational team (administration, teachers, psychologists, speech pathologists, occupational therapists) understood that subtle gross motor deficiencies might be impacting the success of a child, an entire program was utilized to help the child be ready for kindergarten.
 When the teachers or psychologist noted any unusual motor patterns during preschool screening, a full battery of evaluations was done by PT, OT, and Speech Pathologists.
-The 3 year old child might walk well, run well, and climb very well, but the following mannerisms indicated that early developmental "holes" warranted further evaluation by the entire special education team.
+The 3 year old child might walk well, run well, and climb very well, but the following mannerisms indicated that early developmental “holes” warranted further evaluation by the entire special education team.
+These things that the child could not do are red flags.

 Increasing the gross motor core strength, integrating retained infant reflexes, and decreasing sensory defensiveness consistently helped: